HosunS/HosunS/README.md

 # 👋 Hello there!
 I'm Nick Song

 Welcome to my GitHub profile!
 I'm a former chef turned Software Developer passionate about Software Engineering, AI/ML Developing.
 I love creating, learning, and sharing knowledge.
+After 8+ years away from the classroom, I decided to go back and pursue an education in computer science.
+Specifically, I focused on studying AI, visual computing, and software engineering.
+I hope to leverage my analytical skills and creativity to develop and integrate cutting-edge technology to optimize food production, reduce waste, and increase productivity for food businesses.
+I thrive in high-pressure environments, believe in the importance of teamwork, and have a keen eye for detail and quality.

 - 📫 How to reach me: [songhn@uci.edu](mailto:songhn@uci.edu)